AlbedoKreideprinz/AlbedoKreideprinz/README.md

-✧Welcome to my page.
-Please call me Dest.
+✧Welcome to my page✧.*
 ![image](https://github.com/user-attachments/assets/4a8a05fb-7f75-415a-95df-790a4048b7a5)

 ✧ I am usually afking so it might take a while for me to response to your whispers.

 ✧ w2i.
-I don't bite.
-I just love using dots because they're cool.
+I don't bite

-✧ mostly dniuf but i dont mind any ints
+✧ mostly dniuf but i dont mind any ints !!

-✧ c + h is okay unless stated

 ✧ pls do not copy my skins